awitting20/IT-1000-Final/README.md

 # Aaron Witting's Github; Welcome!

 ## Information about me:
 My name is Aaron Witting and I am from [*Boonville, Missouri*](https://user-images.githubusercontent.com/82839703/116466622-5901fb80-a834-11eb-86bd-f229845be023.png).
 I grew up twenty minutes away from Columbia and the University of Missouri's campus.
 I consider myself a "local" even though I am not originally from Columbia.
 I have lived my whole life in Boonville.
 All the schools I attended in my nineteen years of living have been in Boonville, other than college of course.
+I am excited to get out of my comfort zone a bit by coming to a large university such as Mizzou.
+I have taken other steps to expand my horizons other than going to a large school.
+I have also joined a fraternity since being here.
+I am a member of the [Alpha Gamma Sigma](http://agsig.org/) fraternity.
 My life has been fairly quiet and I am very excited to be here at Mizzou beginning my career!

 ![Mizzou Tiger](https://user-images.githubusercontent.com/82839703/116465990-931ecd80-a833-11eb-87ac-9ab482ddac41.png)